turnkeyisp/blog/data/blog/us-based-call-centers.md

 ## Scaling up your support team

-Call centers can also allow an ISP to quickly scale up their support team because theycan
+Call centers can also allow an ISP to quickly scale up their support team because call centers are generally operating at a large scale than a single ISP.
+Hiring takes time and a call center may have the staffing levels to be able to handle quick market expansion, growth, and acquisition.

 ## The 25 largest American call centers